 With some states relaxing enforcement of marijuana laws and others making it legal to sell the drug, it's easy for people to think that marijuana possession is no longer a crime.
 However, possession of marijuana is still a crime in Tennessee.
 Depending on the quantity of marijuana allegedly in your possession, it can even be charged as a felony.

 If you or a family member has been arrested on marijuana charges, do not take this matter lightly.
-Turn to May McKinney in Nashville, Tennessee, for experienced criminal defense counsel.
+Turn to May McKinney for experienced criminal defense counsel from our Nashville marijuana possession attorneys.
 Our almost 80 years of combined experience and holistic, team approach help us secure favorable results in even the most complex marijuana possession cases.

 Call our Nashville marijuana possession lawyers today at (615) 265-6383 for a confidential review of your weed possession case.